-School Initiatives - education leadership fellowships
+School Initiatives - summer research fellowship

 Early College High School fosters colleges’ creation, in partnership with school districts, of small schools that prepare low-income and minority students for college.